syedfardeenjeelani/Crypto-Tracker/README.md

 ## Project Overview

-This project is a submission for the KoinX Frontend Intern Assignment.
-It implements the Figma design provided in the assignment using **React.js** with **Next.js** framework.
-The application is designed to display cryptocurrency data dynamically, integrating data from the **CoinGecko API** and includes responsive components as specified.
+This project implements the Figma design provided  using **React.js** with **Next.js** framework.
+The application is designed to display cryptocurrency data dynamically, integrating data from the **CoinGecko API** and includes responsive components .

 ## Key Features